 Opened in November 1995, the Faulkner Planetarium is the largest planetarium theater in Idaho, seating 144 under a 50' dome.
-In fall, 2013 the theater was upgraded to a state-of-the-art Digistar 5 fulldome projection system with 10,200 W Dolby 5.1 surround sound, reclaiming its title as Idaho's most advanced planetarium theater.
+An upgrade to a state-of-the-art Digistar 7 fulldome projection system with 10,200 W Dolby 5.1 surround sound made the Faulkner Idaho's most advanced planetarium theater.

 Features one of the world's largest fully wheelchair-accessible public telescopes.
 The main instrument—the Norman Herrett telescope—is a 24" Ritchey-Chretien reflector on a computer-controlled fork mount, manufactured by DFM Engineering of Longmont, Colorado, USA.
 The ARE-125, an optical "periscope" designed by DFM, allows unprecedented access to the telescope for wheelchair bound and limited mobility vistors.
 An Apogee Alta E47+ CCD camera is available for imaging, a generous gift of Dick and Jody Shotwell.

 |Fridays||7:00 PM 8:00 PM|

 |Saturdays||1:30 PM 2:30 PM 3:30 PM6:00 PM 7:00 PM 8:00 PM|